lorforlinux/docs.beagleboard.io/books/pru-cookbook/01case/case.rst

 Discussion
 ------------

-The BeagleBone Blue sends these eight outputs to it's servo channels.
+The BeagleBone Blue sends these eight outputs to its servo channels.
 The others use the pins shown in the :ref:`case__register_to_pin_table`.

 .. _case__register_to_pin_table: